MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 ## Create a support request

-1. Select **Create support request**  and enter details of the issue you're experiencing.
-More detailed descriptions can lead to quicker resolutions.
+1. Select **Create support request** and describe the issue you’re experiencing.

     :::image type="content" source="images/surface-support-request.png" alt-text="Screenshot of entering a support request.":::

 2. Select **Contact me** to submit your support request.

-Your support request is listed under "Support requests" where you can track the status and manage any open or closed requests.
+Your request will be listed under "Support requests," where you can track the status and manage any open or closed requests.

 ## Register devices

-The Surface Support Portal enables IT admins to register devices, allowing you to associate devices with your tenant.
-This facilitates  Windows Autopilot enrollment, allowing for seamless device management and integration into your organization's IT infrastructure.
-To register your devices, follow these steps
+The Surface Support Portal allows IT admins to register devices, facilitating Windows Autopilot enrollment and seamless integration into your organization’s IT infrastructure.

 1. **Begin new device registration:**
-   - Select **Register devices**.
-There are options to either begin a new device registration or request support.
+   - Select **Register devices** to start a new registration or request support.

 2. **Add a single device:**
    - Enter the device serial number and PO (Purchase Order) number in the provided fields.